MAKE A DONATION

 John Radcliffe: 2131

+Sometimes, people with NMOSD can experience issues with the bladder and/or bowel.
+This is because two of the last nerves on the spinal cord control these functions, so if there is any inflammation or scaring in the spinal cord from relapses, then the bladder and bowel can be affected.
 Incontinence can have a huge impact on a person’s life.
 The embarrassment and stigma attached to continence has the potential to significantly change lifestyle and mood.
 A thorough assessment from a specialist can identify problems and strategies to manage these problems.
-This article is aimed to help you understand why things go wrong and how these difficulties can be managed.

 Until there are problems, bladder control is something we all tend to take for granted.
 In health, we have the ability to inhibit the bladder (‘hold on’) and to activate it at will.
 A warning system operates between brain and bladder to alert us when the bladder needs emptying and that we should take the next convenient chance to pass urine.
 Or, we can empty even when the bladder is not full if that’s what we judge best – before going on a journey for example.